Free packages of food and basic goods for people hit by the recession following the pandemic

 The project covers the entire municipality of Milan and is in collaboration with Brigate Volontarie per l’Emergenza.

 In Rome, the project has been running since mid-June in five of its municipalities (I, V, VI, VII, VIII e X) and it reached 500 households.
 The goal is to spread our coverage to more municipalities and people over the next few weeks.
-We’ve delivered more than 5,100 food packages so far.
+We’ve delivered more than 17,000 food and basic goods packages so far.

 ‘We’re starting with a small core of families for whom the epidemic is not just a health risk but above all a threat to their economic survival, but we intend to spread our work all over the city and create a wider network of volunteers to work with.’